I am a newly released prisoner.

 I was awarded an allowance for good behavior, but it was to be used only for necessities.

 While in my prison, my children learned to view me and all women as weak and inferior.
 They were shown that it is desirable to have power over other people and satisfaction in life comes through controlling and manipulating others.

 As I emerge from my prison cell today, you can imagine I am but a shell of the person I was two decades ago.
-I thank God every day for my freedom and the blessing in my life.
+I thank God every day for my freedom and the blessings in my life.

 You may be wondering what offense led to me being held hostage for almost half my life.
 I wish I could tell you that I committed a crime worthy of my imprisonment so that every one of you could avoid repeating my fate.

 Unfortunately, all I can tell you is that it all began when I was 23 and stood at the alter;